His Art

 - See all paintings

 Tilden painted practically every peak, canyon, lake, and river in the High Sierra.
 During the epic winter of 1922 in the Lake Tahoe region, he completed a series of 100 paintings known as the “Northern California Alps” collection–one of his greatest legacies.
-He often led month-long expeditions into the high country with other artists, writers, and poets, and was known as the “Painter of the National Parks.”
+He led months-long expeditions into the high country with other artists, writers, and poets, and was known as the “Painter of the National Parks.”

 The Countryside paintings